RedHatInsights/patchman-clients/inventory/docs/HostsApi.md

 ## ApiHostGetHostTags

-> TagsOut ApiHostGetHostTags(ctx, hostIdList, optional)
+> InlineResponse200 ApiHostGetHostTags(ctx, hostIdList, optional)

 Get the tags on a host